Pakequis/Chaos_papagali/README.md

 2. In some cases, it is necessary to secure the PCB to the surface with adhesive tape or by placing a weight on it; otherwise, it may 'walk' on the surface.

+3. Image of a parrot (Papagali in Romanian) generated with AI, because I don't have the gift for drawing...

-3. Is possible to make this with a couple of LM555?
+4. Is possible to make this with a couple of LM555?
 Maybe...

 ## Contact:
 Feel free to reach out to me on social media: @pakequis in any of them...